-As discussed in the Natural Heritage Records Review (Hatch Ltd. 2010a), the Natural Heritage Site Investigation (Hatch Ltd. 2010b) and the Evaluation of Significance (Hatch Ltd., 2010c) there is significant wildlife habitat present on and within 120 m of the Project location, as well as a significant woodland community within 120 m of the Project location.
+As discussed in the Natural Heritage Records Review (Hatch Ltd. 2010a), the Natural Heritage Site Investigation (Hatch Ltd., 2010b) and the Evaluation of Significance (Hatch Ltd., 2010c), there are significant wildlife habitats and significant woodlands located on and within 120 m of the Project location.